psidex/NetflixActivityDownloader/README.md

 - Name the bookmark whatever you want, maybe "NetflixStats"
 - Go to [your Netflix viewing activity](https://www.netflix.com/viewingactivity)
 - Click the bookmark
-- If all went well, you should now see a loading symbol (it may take a minute or two to gather all the required data)
-- If nothing happens, open your browsers console so you can see what is going on (F12 for Chrome & Firefox, then click the "Console" tab).
-If there are any errors you will see them highlighted in red

-## Notes / FAQ

-- Netflix does not keep a 100% accurate record of your watch history.
-If you skip credits or stop watching 3/4 of the way through something it can count it as a full watch.
-This means sometimes your longest watched day can be more than 24 hours.